Cast Iron Pans will last a lifetime, they're great for searing meat, roasting veggies, or baking your favorite dessert!

 - After you rinse, place your cast iron on a burner on medium heat to thoroughly dry it.

-- Take a paper towel with 1-2 teaspoon of vegetable oil and rub it all inside your pan. (rust is your biggest enemy)
+- Take a paper towel with 1-2 teaspoons of vegetable oil and rub it all inside your pan. (rust is your biggest enemy)

 - Store until ready to use again.